DevCheckOG/DevCheckOG/README.md

 Hello!👋 Welcome to my GitHub profile.

-I am a computer engineering student with a previous self-taught background.
+I am a computer engineering student recently with a previous self-taught background.

 - I like research hardware/software stuff.
 - I do/research compilers for fun/hobby.